yaqianwu01/yaqianwu01.github.io/_pages/about.md

 My name is **Yaqian Wu (武亚倩)**.

 I am currently a postdoctoral fellow at School of Economics, Huazhong University of Science and Technology.
-Before joining HUST, I obtained my **Ph.D degree  in statistics**  from the Department of Statistics and Data Sciences, **Xiamen Univerisity**.
+Before joining HUST, I obtained my **Ph.D degree  in statistics**  from the Department of Statistics and Data Sciences, Xiamen Univerisity.

 My research focuses on **econometrics**.